Types of steel used for pressure vessels

 • Weldability: Certain low alloy steels require specialized welding procedures due to their alloying elements.

-• Cost: Stainless steel costs more than carbon steel.
+• Higher Cost: 3-5 times more expensive than carbon steel

 Duplex Stainless Steel: